 Size groups are: pompons one size only; ball dahlias are divided into miniature balls, 2-4 inches, and balls over 4 inches, decorative, cactus and semi-cactus dahlias are each divided into five groups ; miniature, under 4 inches, small, 4-6 inches, medium 6-8 inches, large-flowered 8-10 inches, giant-flowered over 10 inches.
 Bedding dahlias are put where their flower shape designates them.

 For show work, it is much better to grow at least six plants of each good variety, so restricting the number of varieties to the capacity of the outdoor space available to grow them in.
-When garden plants are grown, for display, distances should be 2 feet aprt for pompons, 2i feet apart for ball dahlias and all others, except the large and giant decoratives, cactus and semi-cactus which should be placed 3 feet apart.
-Many exhibitors mulch the giant varieties with manure in July; for the others, a straw mulch is used.
-During flowering it is common practice to protect the flowers of the large and giant varieties either with cones of builder’s bituminized brown paper, or even by erecting metal uprights to support a roof made of corrugated vinyl clear plastic sheeting, giving the effect of an open-sided greenhouse.
+When garden plants are grown, for display, distances should be 2 feet apart for pompons, 2 feet apart for ball dahlias and all others, except the large and giant decoratives, cactus and semi-cactus which should be placed 3 feet apart.
+Many exhibitors mulch the giant varieties with manure in July; for the others, straw mulch is used.
+During flowering it is common practice to protect the flowers of the large and giant varieties either with cones made from brown paper or even by erecting metal uprights to support a roof made of corrugated vinyl clear plastic sheeting, giving the effect of an open-sided greenhouse.

-The best way to pick up showing techniques is to join a dahlia society if there is one in your locality, or if not, to contact the National Dahlia Society.
+The best way to pick up showing techniques is to join a Dahlia society if there is one in your locality, or if not, to contact the National Dahlia Society.